system-zero/system-zero/README.md

 and descriptive names.
 I'm in the second camp, though in my youth, i was an expert
 and i knew, and i still know many (though the memory fades a bit), both variants.
 The obvious advantage is for the novices.
 In any case modern shells offer all, a
-mechanism that is called autocompletion, which is usually triggered by pressiong Tab.
+mechanism that is called autocompletion, which is usually triggered by pressing Tab.
 Out shell doesn't really support this great flexibility though for now.

 Using an autocompletion mechanism, simplifies a lot of things and mutates a crucial